AdobeDocs/target-developers/src/pages/implement/server-side/sdk-guides/core-principles/user-identification-and-bucketing.md

 Before diving into the actual bucketing algorithm, it is important to highlight that similar steps are used both to select activities based on their traffic allocation percentage, as well as to select an experience within an activity.

-### Activity selection steps:
+### Activity selection steps

 1. Generate a device ID, usually a UUID
 1. Get the client code
 1. Get the activity ID
 1. Get the salt, which is usually some string like "activity"
 1. Compute the hash using MurmurHash3
 1. Get the absolute value of the hash
 1. Divide the hash absolute value by 10000